Blueberry Lemon Smoothie

 I could blame it on a toddler who one day LOVES a certain type of berry and then the next day, changes her mind.
 Or maybe I thought I was going to make blueberry muffins with buttermilk, but then changed MY mind and just made bacon in the oven and eggs for breakfast instead.

-But the truth is, they’re just something I buy without a plan for the full carton.
+But the truth is, they’re just something I usually buy without a plan for the full carton.

 Also, it seems like most stores around me only sell the BIG cartons these days, and I can’t get the little ones anymore.

 Whatever the case, the best thing about this blueberry lemon smoothie is that it will willingly accept old, wrinkly berries.

 Or berries you froze months ago (also perfect to stir into lemon pancakes and blueberry cheesecake ice cream).
 As long as there isn’t mold on your berries and they still smell fine, throw them in the blender!

 Once they’re pulverized, nobody will suspect they were past their prime once they’re made into this smoothie.